-Tori’s student loan debt hangs over both of our heads because, while it was necessary for her to take out the student loans to pay her way through college, she ended up with a crazy amount of debt that we’re constantly reminded of every time we made a payment.
+Tori’s student loan debt hung over both of our heads because, while it was necessary to pay her way through college, she ended up with a crazy amount of debt.
+We were constantly reminded of the debt every time we made a payment.

-We’re also against taking out debt for purchases such as computers or a fence.
-We feel these should be cash purchases and I think 99% of the people reading this will agree.
+We were also against taking out debt for purchases such as computers or a fence.
+We felt these should be cash purchases and I think 99% of the people reading this will agree.

-Why We Might Cave In And Make The Purchases
+Why We Might Have Made The Purchases